 Sway feat.
 Stush – "F Ur Ex"

 We've all been where Sway and Stush are here, going at it over suspicious messages from former flames.
-Sway is being fairly respectful here as far as jealousy goes but it's also a bitter reminder of how much dating practices have changed, not least because he refers to everyone's least favorite social media platform as "Facebook dot com".
+Sway is being fairly respectful here as far as jealousy goes but it's also a bitter reminder of how much dating practices have changed, not least because he refers to everyone's least favourite social media platform as "Facebook dot com".
 Back in the day the only thing you had to worry about was an ex texting.
 Now, unless you're combing every app your new lover has every night like a concerned parent rifling through their teen's sock drawer for weed, it's impossible to find out who else has their eye on them.
-Do yourself a favor and find you a guy with a Nokia 3210.
+Do yourself a favour and find you a guy with a Nokia 3210.

 Kano – "Nite Nite"

 You know when you spend months on end alone, yelling "YEAH RIGHT" at Jennifer Aniston films and warning all your mates that their relationships will never last because almost half of all marriages end in divorce, then suddenly you meet someone who isn't terrible and spend every waking hour at their house in your pants ghosting all the smirking face emoji texts you're receiving.
 This is what's happening here.
-Lyrics like "I don't know why/ I can't commit to girls/ And I tell them white lies/ I'll find out the hard way cos she's got my favorite smile," make 19-year-old Kano come across all troubled 90s heartthrob on this early 00s track.
+Lyrics like "I don't know why/ I can't commit to girls/ And I tell them white lies/ I'll find out the hard way cos she's got my favourite smile," make 19-year-old Kano come across all troubled 90s heartthrob on this early 00s track.
 In turn, fresh-faced collaborator Mike Skinner declares: "I used to call her 'ladybird'/ Cos she always played red in Connect Four", which might not be his most erotic line but does contain a nice bit of wordplay that makes you want to pinch his cheeks.
 From "maybe we can hold hands in the park in the sunshine" to the pitched-up harmonies on the chorus, this is grime's Hallmark moment.

 Tinie Tempah – "Wifey "

 Here, pre-"Pass Out" era Tinie Tempah pays homage to the very womanly virtue of patience: "Hold tight all the females who stuck by their man/ Through thick and thin/ You know we ain't always our best init/ And I know you had to put up with a lot of shit init".
 Quite.
 There's nothing like a bit of healthy competition of 'who can be the most emo' either as Tinie shouts out and tries to one up "Nite Nite".
-You can almost imagine him punching his chest when he wrote, "And you know how Kano spoke about her / I like her too much to leave, cause I feel like there's no hope without her."
+You can almost imagine him punching his chest when he wrote, "And you know how Kano spoke about her / I like her too much to leave, cause I feel like there's no hope without her".
 Someone go back in time and give him a hug for fuck sake.

 Bugzy Malone – "Beauty and the Beast"